- We advise you to exercise a high degree of caution in Peru because of the significant levels of serious crime.

 - Travellers who ascend to altitudes greater than 2500m are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, including the physically fit.
 Many areas of Peru, including Cuzco and Machu Picchu, Puno and the Colca Canyon and Lake Titicaca, are above 2500m.
 For more information, see the Health Issues section.

 - The 20th session of the Conference of the Parties to the UNFCCC (Climate Change) is expected to take place in Lima from 3 to 14 December 2014.
-The availability of accommodation in Lima during the conference is expected to be very limited.
+The availability of accommodation in Lima during the conference, particularly for tourists is expected to be very limited.

 - Be a smart traveller.
 Before heading overseas: